hpc/charliecloud/doc/faq.rst

 forum posts.
 It is not a precise match for how Docker implements it, but it should be close enough.

-We'll start with two complete examples with all the bells and whistles:
+We’ll start with two complete examples with all the bells and whistles:

 1. :code:`example.com:8080/foo/bar/hello-world:version1.0`
 2. :code:`example.com:8080/foo/bar/hello-world@sha256:f6c68e2ad82a`